 Design ways for people to connect

 The need for privacy does not mean people don’t want to socialise.
 A study found that 40% of employees “always” or “very often” feel lonely.
 Humans naturally need social connections!
-However, in another interesting twist, an Accenture study found that in-office workers feel less connected than their remote counterparts.
+However, in another interesting twist, about 60% of in-office workers feel less connected than their remote counterparts.

 Therefore, workplace managers need to encourage community-building among employees.
 Collaborative software is at the core of office communication, but it’s also important to have spaces where people can brainstorm and reunite.
 Social events can also create an opportunity to meet new employees and people from other departments.
 Don’t forget that sharing experiences is often what drives them to try new processes!